zeljkofilipin/filipin.eu/_posts/2021/2021-12-21-perfect-software-2021.md

 I really like the format of each chapter.
 First the main part, followed by a very short summary, then a lot of examples in the "common mistakes" section.

 I really liked the chapters where the material is presented in the format of a story (9, 10, 12 and 13).
 I wish there was more of it.
 Even the entire novel that would teach you a topic (in this case software testing) by following different characters as the story develops.
+In the book, three fictional characters (a manager, a developer and a tester) are discussing a problem.
+First in the office, then over lunch.
+It's written very well.
+I've heard that The Phoenix Project is written that way.
+(I haven't read it yet, it's on my to-read list.)

 I also really liked the last two chapters (17 and 18).
 They are about scams.
 I've seen so many of them in my career.
 I've written more about it in the chapter summary.

 I'll try to summarize each chapter.
 For some chapters, I've included a quote that I particularly liked.
-Sometimes the quote is the perfect summary of the chapter.
+Often the quote is the perfect summary of the chapter.

 # Chapters